hyphop/khadas-rescue/README.md

 ## status

-experemintal!!!, tested on VIM3 VIM2 boards only!
+Experimental!!!, tested on VIM3 boards only!

 ## features